ChronusZ/chronusz.github.io/_posts/2017-06-27-timid-validation-framework.md

 Note that if we choose David's proposal for learning the global topology, then it might be best to do something like **Ostracize a node whenever it has a UNL size smaller than e.g. $$90\%$$ of yours**.
 This is worse for tenet $$3$$, but it lowers the likelyhood that two nodes will ostracize each other due to asynchronous knowledge of the network topology, and it still is reasonable at satisfying tenet $$2$$.

+By suggestion of Haoxing, we can extend this guideline further to maximize fulfillment of tenet $$3$$; **whenever two nodes have the same size UNL** (or in the case of David's proposal, when neither is smaller than $$90\%$$ of the other), we can totally order the nodes by ID, so that **the node with the smaller ID ostracizes the node with the larger ID**.
+Under this guideline, between every pair of nodes exactly one node will ostracize the other, so forward progress is maximized while still remaining safe.
+Further, if we expect in general that nodes which joined earlier will have smaller IDs, this gives slight favor to nodes which have been running the protocol longer.
+Since UNL size is still the primary factor though, the incentive to become well-connected remains primary.

 ## Timid Validation

 For completeness we recall here the protocol outline for timid validation with ostracization.
 Let $$V_G$$ refer to the set of nodes of the graph, and for each node $$v\in V_G$$ let $$F(v)\subseteq V_G$$ refer to the set of nodes $$v$$ has ostracized.